npm/npm/doc/files/package.json.md

 Both email and url are optional either way.

-npm also sets a top-level "maintainers" field with your npm user info.
+npm also sets a top-level "
+tainers" field with your npm user info.

 ## files